pipwilson/blog/content/blog/2007/11/2007-11-26-parsing-atom-with-libxml2.md

 Option 3 looks like the only sane route to take in this one-off job, but I’m quite surprised that I have to do it at all.

-<ins></ins>

-Actually, this turned out to be my fault – I was parsing two documents at the same time, one with a namespace declaration set correctly (for parsing my Atom file), and one with no namespaces set.
-I used the latter for my xpath query, which clearly didn’t work – many thanks to everyone who left a comment!
+<ins>Actually, this turned out to be my fault – I was parsing two documents at the same time, one with a namespace declaration set correctly (for parsing my Atom file), and one with no namespaces set.
+I used the latter for my xpath query, which clearly didn’t work – many thanks to everyone who left a comment!</ins>